DrJLabs/chatgpt-todo/docs/better-auth-integration-plan.updated.md

 1. Load the app (e.g., `http://localhost:5173` in dev).
 2. Click **Sign in with Google**; finish consent; you should be redirected back by the central server.
 3. Reload the app; `fetchSession()` returns a user; protected UI renders; server routes accept requests with cookies.
+4. Toggle `VITE_ENABLE_AUTH_GATE`/`ENABLE_AUTH_GATE` to `false` and re-run the smoke tests to ensure legacy flows remain functional.

 **Dev tips**
 - For local UI → prod auth, always set `credentials: "include"` on fetch.
 - If your browser blocks third‑party cookies, open the auth domain once in a tab to establish trust, or run the UI on a subdomain of `onemainarmy.com` for a first‑party experience in production.
+- Capture regression outcomes (auth enforced / bypassed) in the deployment runbook for future releases.

 ---